BestReviews is reader-supported and may earn an affiliate commission. Details

-Shuffles up to 6 decks at the same time.
+Shuffles up to six decks at the same time.
 Lightning-fast shuffling.
 Works with standard-size playing cards.
 Designed after the models used in Las Vegas casinos.

-Does not include the required 4 C batteries.
+Does not include the required four C batteries.

 Runs quietly.
-Holds and shuffles up to 2 decks at once.
+Holds and shuffles up to two decks at once.
 Uncomplicated hand-crank operation.
 Basic yet surprisingly effective.
-Affordable.
+Affordable price point.

 It keeps the classic card-counting look with modern technological options.
 The battery-operated card shuffler works well on camping trips, etc. Not just for playing cards, it also works with card games such as UNO.
 Great for families.